-Fibre connectivity is required when the cable run between units exceeds the maximum permissible length for Cat5e/Cat6 copper cabling.
-Fibre can also be used for shorter runs if it is simply the preferred medium.
+Fibre connectivity is required when the cable run between units exceeds the 90m maximum permissible length for Cat5e/ Cat6 copper cabling.
+Fibre can also be used for shorter runs if it is the preferred medium.

-Note that this section only concerns fibre connections made via SFPs.
+Note, this section only concerns fibre connections made via SFPs.
 Like all I/O boxes, MADI units have pluggable SFPs for their Hydra2 connections to routers, but they also have fibre connectors that pass the actual MADI audio format in and out of the system.
 The MADI I/O format fibre connectors are of a fixed type which has no relation to SFP choice.
-Different build types of MADI I/O box are available to provide various types of MADI fibre interface.
-Please refer to the Hydra2 installation manual for more details on MADI I/O options.
+Different MADI I/O box build-types are available to provide various types of MADI fibre interface.
+Please refer to "Fixed Format I/O Overview" on page 46 for more details on MADI I/O options.

-Singlemode vs multimode SFP's
+Singlemode vs multimode

-The core within multimode fibre is relatively thick when compared to singlemode.
-Light travels through multimode fibre at multiple angles, 'bouncing' of the sides of the core as it travels through it, taking multiple paths, or 'modes' of varying length from one end to the other, resulting in pulses being lengthened as they travel.
-Singlemode fibre has a very fine core and light travels in a single, direct path from one end to the other without affecting pulse length.

-The result is that singlemode fibre has
+The core within multimode fibre is relatively thick when compared to Singlemode.
+Light travels through multimode fibre at multiple angles, 'bouncing' off the sides of the core as it travels through it, taking multiple paths or 'modes' of varying length from one end to the other, resulting in pulses being lengthened as they travel.
+Singlemode fibre has a very fine core through which light travels in a single, direct path from one end to the other without affecting pulse length.
+The result is that Singlemode fibre has a higher bandwidth capacity and, importantly, low signal loss allowing much longer distances to be achieved.
+Light can be transmitted into multimode fibre using LEDs or low powered lasers whilst Singlemode requires a higher powered laser.